The often demanding job of communicating with other people has been facilitated by using robots.

-A helper robot is operating at a public office in Russia.
+A helper robot is operating at a public office.
 Citizens use it to prepare necessary documents, fill out forms, ask questions, or queue for a consultation with other managers.
 Because of helper, managers and consultants are much less occupied with more menial tasks.

 The robot can help even if the question is not related to the services at the office.
 Sometimes people ask which other office is less busy during the workday, or what is the traffic status in the city.
 It communicates with children just as easily: it can dance and sing a song on request.
 Sometimes it jokes in response when people ask it something.